Number Representations & States

 -NaN

-Notice how the representable values for a floating point number are "denser" around 0, and exponentially less dense in higher intervals.
-This observation is equally applicable to larger floating point formats.
+Notice how the representable values for a floating point number are most dense around 0, and exponentially less dense in higher intervals.
+This observation is equally applicable to any floating point format, regardless of bit length.

-Since the best achievable precision depends on the magnitude of the number, the accuracy of floating point computations is often expressed in terms of ulps - an error metric which accounts for the density of representable numbers around a computed result.
-For example, if you were to compute with E4M3 floating point numbers, there is no possible binary sequence to provide the exact answer , but how would you express the accuracy of the nearest approximations in this case ( or )?
+Since the achievable precision depends on the magnitude of the number, accuracy of floating point computations is often expressed in terms of ulps - an error metric which accounts for the density of representable numbers around a computed result.
+For example, if you were to compute with E4M3 floating point numbers, there is no possible sequence of 8 bits to represent the exact answer , but how would you express the accuracy of the nearest approximations in this case ( or )?

 Log-scaled distribution of positive values for E4M3 floating point numbers.